notanengineercom/simple-async-pool/README.md

 console.log(processedValues) // [ 'simple', 'async', 'pool' ]
 ```

-The input values can either be an array (spread syntax), an iterator or an async iterator.
+The input values can either be an array (spread syntax), an iterator, an async iterator or a generator function (async/non async).
 ```ts
 const processedValues = await pool(consumerFunction, 'simple', 'async', 'pool')